kheller18/data-structures-algorithms/questions/algorithm.md

       + Step 3: return bestSum

 22. Explain the Dijkstra's Algorithm to find the shortest path between a given node in a graph to any other node in the graph.
-    + `Dijkstra's algorithm`: is a method for determining the shortest pathways between nodes in a graph, which might be used to depict road networks.
+    + `Dijkstra's Algorithm`: a method for determining the shortest pathways between nodes in a graph, which might be used to depict road networks.
 Edsger W. Dijkstra, a computer scientist, conceived it in 1956 and published it three years later.
 There are numerous variations of the algorithm.
 The original Dijkstra algorithm discovered the shortest path between two nodes, but a more frequent form fixes a single node as the "source" node and finds the shortest pathways from the source to all other nodes in the network, resulting in a shortest-path tree.
 Let us take a look at Dijkstra's Algorithm to find the shortest path between a given node in a graph to any other node in the graph:
       + Let us call the node where we are starting the process as the initial node.
 Let the distance from the initial node to Y be the distance of node Y. Dijkstra's algorithm will begin with unlimited distances and attempt to improve them incrementally.
         + `Step 1`: Mark all nodes that have not been visited yet.
 The unvisited set is a collection of all the nodes that have not been visited yet.
         + `Step 2`: Assign a tentative distance value to each node: set it to zero for our first node and infinity for all others.
 The length of the shortest path discovered so far between the node v and the initial node is the tentative distance of a node v.
 Because no other vertex other than the source (which is a path of length zero) is known at the start, all other tentative distances are set to infinity.
 Set the current node to the beginning node.